Conversion of LLP to Partnership Firm

 • Obtain the DIN or DPIN

-The specified partner identification number must be obtained by the partners in the second stage.
+In the second stage, the partners must obtain the specified partner identification number (DPIN).
 If a DPIN is assigned to the partnership firm, it will be assigned for life.

 • Acceptance of Name